 Backup your payroll files regularly

 What would you do if you lost all your payroll data, and how seriously do you take the backup process?
 Best practice suggests backups are stored on removable media AND hard disc.
-This data should be kept in a fire resistant safe.
+This data should be kept in a fire-resistant safe.

 Audit the entire payroll process and make sure it is well documented

 An audit of process is a critical step to ensuring payroll continuity.
 A review can be very revealing.
 Many businesses find frightening amounts of important company information stored in the head of a lone practitioner ¬¬– and nowhere else.
-Documenting payment policies and procedures gives you the opportunity to check for procedural correctness and efficiencies.
+Documenting payment policies and procedures give you the opportunity to check for procedural correctness and efficiencies.
 This data can also be used as the basis to manage your requirements when considering technology upgrades, or when you need a helping hand to step in.

 Executing a thorough process audit also gives business leaders comfort that their business risk is substantially lowered.